apluslms/aplus-manual/interactive_code/guide.rst

 For the teacher
 ...............
 After setting everything up (see next sections for details), the teacher has to do two things in their rst files.
-The first is to insert a button that activates the code-blocks:
+The first is to insert a button that activates the coede-blocks:

 - The directive ``thebe-button`` for a standalone button
 - The directive ``thebe-precell-button`` for a button integrated to a code cell.
 These can be placed just before every code cell so that the students can start running code from anywhere.

 The second one is the class ``thebe``.
-Any code-block that has this class set will become interactive when the button is pressed.
+Any code-block that has this class set will become interactive when the button` is pressed.

 Here is an example of how an interactive code block together with a button could be added to a course module